AliSawari/wstunnel-scripts/README.md

 if you wish to run the server as a System Daemon(System D), copy the file `wstunnel-systemd.service` into `/etc/systemd/system` and then execute `sudo systemctl daemon-reload ` to load the systemd service. then you can start your service by running `sudo systemctl start wstunnel-systemd.service`

-NOTE: make sure you place the `wstunnel-scripts` folder under root. otherwise it won't work and you will need to change the paths in the files.
+NOTE: make sure you place the `wstunnel-scripts` folder under `/root` in your server. otherwise it won't work and you will need to change the paths in the files.

 you must remember that the SystemD service file will run `systemd-command.sh` which is a bit different than the normal file.